rosenberg-c/polysonic-documentation/README.md

 For any questions, support, or feedback, please reach out through [maintainer's email or project's issue tracker].

-Transform your musical setup with Pyramidi and unlock new realms of creativity by seamlessly integrating monophonic synthesizers into your compositions.
+Transform your musical setup with Polysonic and unlock new realms of creativity by seamlessly integrating monophonic synthesizers into your compositions.

 ## App Icon